DimaOanaTeodora/Snake-game/README.md

   return minimum + random() % (maximum - minimum);
 }
  ```
-The game svaes the last 3 high scores along with the player's nickname (maximum 4 letters).
-These are displayed in the main menu -> HIGH SCORE.
-It also saves the LCD, sound, difficulty and matrix settings from the settings menu in the EEPROM memory, so that they can be loaded when the Arduino board is restarted.
+The game saves the last 3 high scores along with the player's nicknames (maximum 4 letters/nickname).
+These are displayed in the Main menu -> HIGH SCORE section.
+It also saves the LCD contrast/brightness, sound, difficulty level and matrix settings from the settings menu in the EEPROM memory, so that they can be loaded when the Arduino board is restarted.

 EEPROM schema